 If a person provides advice or a service to another and carries that work out negligently, they could be held legally liable for the consequences thereof.
 Liability can arise because there has been a breach of duty of care or a breach of contract.
 Accountants, architects, engineers, and lawyers, amongst others, include professionals who are often exposed to litigation.
 Many of the suits brought against these professionals are as a result of damages sustained due to the professional’s failure to perform according to the generally accepted standards in their respective fields.

 Heightened consumer awareness, which is largely as a result of new legislation protecting consumers’ rights, coupled with tough economic conditions, is resulting in our society gradually becoming more litigious.
-Even where there has been no proven error resulting in liability, a third party may initiate a suit against the professional purely as a result of the project not being successful.
-Defending actions in court could prove to be time-consuming and expensive uncertain.
-In the event that the professional is found guilty, the costs related thereto, which may include reimbursement of the litigant’s expenses, may be an unaffordable financial burden.
+Even where there has been no proven error resulting in liability, a third party may initiate a suit against the professional purely asa result of the project not being successful.
+Defending actions in court could prove to be time-consuming and expensive.
+If the professional is found guilty, the costs related thereto, which may include reimbursement of the litigant’s expenses, may be an unaffordable financial burden.

 Indemnity policies cover the following including defence costs: